 We are the UK Association for Accessible Formats

-These accessible formats must be of a high quality if they are to be legible, usable and meaningful to the people they’re intended for.
+These formats must be accurate and legible if they are to be meaningful to the people they’re intended for.

 Find out about and contribute to best practice, and equip yourself with the skills and knowledge you need to deliver – or demand – best practice in accessible format production.